 Read Anita’s full bio »

-Allison Riggs is a staff attorney focusing on voting rights and environmental justice.
+Allison Riggs is a senior staff attorney focusing on voting rights and environmental justice.
 She has been with SCSJ since 2009.
-Her voting rights work over the last four years has been focused on redistricting, and she has litigated redistricting cases on behalf of State NAACP Conferences in Texas, Florida and North Carolina.
+Her voting rights work has been focused on redistricting, and she has litigated redistricting cases on behalf of State NAACP Conferences in Texas, Florida and North Carolina.

 Read Allison’s full bio »

 Dave Hall earned a B.A. in Management from Manhattanville College in NY and his JD and MBA from North Carolina Central University School of Law and North Carolina Central University School of Business.
 Prior to joining SCSJ, Dave had a private criminal law practice in Durham, NC.
 Through his criminal